Paybook/sync-code-samples/widget/config.md

     "displaySiteOrganizationTypes": "array<string>",
     // It specifies the duration in miliseconds that the status toast is to be kept opened when the final status is successful.
 If the final status is error, the end-user will always need to close the toast manually.
 Default=5000
     "toastDuration": "number",
     // It specifies, the location in the screen where the status toast is to be displayed.
-Default="top-right".
-Alowed values: "top-left", "top-center", "top-right", "bottom-left", "bottom-center", "bottom-right"
+Default='top-right'.
+Alowed values: 'top-left', 'top-center', 'top-right', 'bottom-left', 'bottom-center', 'bottom-right'
     "toastPosition": "string",
   },
 }